ezEngine/ezEngine/Documentation/UsageGuidelines/FileSystemUsageGuidelines.md

 ezEngine comes with a variety of stream implementations:

-  * __Compressed Streams__: Through ezCompressedStreamReader and ezCompressedStreamWriter you can easily add zip compression to your data streams.
+  * __Compressed Streams__: Through ezCompressedStreamReaderZstd and ezCompressedStreamWriterZstd you can easily add zip compression to your data streams.
 These classes take another stream as input or output, so you can pass it a file or memory stream to work upon.
   * __Chunk Streams__: A chunk stream is basically a stream that is divided into distinct parts which are fully separated from each other.
 This allows to handle one stream (e.g. a file) as if it were actually multiple streams, which is useful when you want to package multiple files into one.
 The useful feature of these streams is that code often reads a stream until it ends (e.g. nothing more can be read).
 When you package multiple files into one stream, this behavior can end badly.
 A chunk stream enables you to prevent code from reading further than a specific point (a virtual 'end-of-stream' position).
   Chunk formats are also useful when you only want to read or update certain parts of a file, without knowing how the rest of the file format works.
 This is possible because the size of each chunk is stored in the stream which allows to skip or read an entire chunk and pass it through.
-  * __Archive Stream__: This is a high level file format that is implemented through ezArchiveWriter and ezArchiveReader.
-An 'archive' is a a chunk format that additionally allows to store information about the object types that have been written to the archive and how to deserialize them.
-When an object type cannot be read, the archive is able to skip over the data, making the format perfect for situations where files must be readable, even when not all custom code for all objects is available.

 Please note that you can combine different types of streams.
-For example you can write to a file by using ezFileWriter, pass that stream to ezArchiveWriter, so that you get an archive file format, and then even use ezCompressedStreamWriter to compress individual chunks in the archive.
+For example you can write to a file by using ezFileWriter, pass that stream to ezChunkStreamWriter and then even use ezCompressedStreamWriterZstd to compress individual chunks in the file.

 ### Using Standard Types with Streams ###